-You are advised to be aware of any potential tax implications around combining your deferred benefits under option 1 and option 2 with your new active pension account.
+You are advised to be aware of any potential tax implications around combining your deferred benefits with your new active pension account.
 In the unlikely event that a tax charge would apply your Pension Fund would make you aware of the implications.
 Please read the glossary for more information on annual allowance.